 At the Committee meeting in August 2021, this was discussed for review, but commented that Council will bear the costs as it would be a useful asset for the district.
 The \$664 share has then been proposed for removal from the 2021/2022 work programme.

-Action - Request that the Committee approve the removal of the 20% drone share, \$664, from the work programme, with Council to bear the costs of purchase.
+The Committee approved the removal of the 20% drone share, \$664, from the work programme, with Council to bear the costs of purchase.